 Jacob sheep at Charlecote Park

-Our rare-breed Jacob sheep have been a distinctive sight at Charlecote Park for over two hundred years and they are as important today as they were back then.
+Our rare-breed Jacob sheep have been a distinctive sight at Charlecote Park for over 200 years and they are as important today as they were back then.

 Our historic breed